5 Health Habits That Can Minimize Back Pain

 Exercise.
 You don’t have to be a triathlete, simply move and be active.
 “Take a walk or a light jog.
 Do some stretching,” Dr. Berkowitz says.
 “High-intensity interval training is real trendy now and that certainly has been shown to have some benefit.
 But if that's not your thing, just find an activity you enjoy to keep you moving.
 One of the biggest problems people have these days is they are stationary all day long.”

 Reduce stress.
 Stress has a frequently overlooked impact on your physical and mental health, Dr. Berkowitz says.
 He recommends 10 to 30 minutes of meditation, yoga or other techniques to relax your brain and calm your mind.
 These activities help lower blood pressure, and reduce cortisol, the stress hormone.
 “Even laughing and enjoying some time with your friends has been proven to boost a person's health,” he says.

 Avoid toxins.
 “The world is more toxic than ever from a chemical perspective, and it's having an impact on our overall health,” Dr. Berkowitz says.
 “We're spraying chemicals on our lawns and food.
 There are chemicals on the mattresses we sleep on.
 You can't completely avoid them because they're everywhere, but we should do whatever we can to limit our exposure.
 One way is to eat food that is not sprayed with chemicals.”

-UH allows you to schedule an appointment online for select UH physicians and specialties, including orthopedics.
+UH allows you to schedule an appointment online for select UH physicians and specialties, including back pain experts.
 Or use our easy online tool to find a doctor and book an appointment at a time that is convenient for you.